 Way of the cranes

 If you need a sign to find the cranes, there simply isn't enough of them yet.

 Unless you use one of the Koster boats to flee the town, get ready to be crushed by the stompede of Norwegians stocking supply.

 Up in the air

 This boring train station is the woe of many travelers, since it is a busy hub in the Swedish railroad system.

-As a youngster I was always fascinated by the endless forests of Lapland, which are more barren than the forest of southern Sweden.
+As a kid I was always fascinated by the endless forests of Lapland, which are more barren than the forests of southern Sweden.
 Notice the reindeers, which sometimes tend to stand in the middle of the road.